hipages/tech-test-full-stack-engineer/README.md

 ## Submission
 Please document your solution in the SOLUTION.md file.
 This should explain why you've made the design choices that you have and clarify anything you feel isn't obvious.
 Feel free to also include what else you would have done given more time.

+**Please include instructions on how to run your app if it is not using the boilerplate provided.**

-Once completed, please compress your solution with zip or tar and email it to adamwoods@hipagesgroup.com.au
+Once completed, please compress your solution with zip or tar and email it to adamwoods@hipagesgroup.com.au.